1999: Gail Simmons and Father Steven Dart begin planning for what will become Foothills Caring Corps.

 2010: Carefree Plaza office location becomes our Headquarters.
 Fundraising continues to expand.
 We add our Care-Alert program to our services.

 2011: Our Planned Giving legacy donation program is launched to great success.
 Our now famous Annual Golf Fundraiser is launched.
 Our fleet expands to 4 vans.
 We launch our Nutrition Intern partnership with Paradise Valley Community College.
 Volunteer hours zoom.

 2012: Our 5th ADOT-funded vehicle is delivered.
 We receive The Award for Excellence from Maricopa County and The Community Service Award from the Chamber of Commerce.
 We are named the Grand Marshall of The Carefree Christmas Parade.

-2013: Pet Visits and Medical Equipment Loans are added to our service offering.
+2013: Pet Visits and Mobility Equipment Loans are added to our service offering.
 New software is perfected which allows our volunteers to remotely adjust their schedules.
 Our Endowment Program is launched.
 Office space is added.

 2014: The number of “Neighbors” whom we assist passes 740 and Volunteers pass 575 with their hours approaching 43,000.
 Our Health Advocacy Program is launched.
-We are selected by the City of Scottsdale as a Leadership Charity and win the “Lead It Forward” competition.
+We are selected by the City of Scottsdale as a Leadership Charity and won the “Lead It Forward” competition.

 2015: We eclipse $600,000 in annual fundraising.
 Our Memorial Tree sculpture is unveiled which is continually updated to highlight Memorial Gifts from our patrons.
 Our Low Vision Program is launched.
 We win Scottsdale Leadership’s “Lead It Forward” competition.